andrew/ultimate-awesome/README.md

 - [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
 - [awesome-spring-boot](https://github.com/Sharember/awesome-spring-boot) - Springboot 各种资料整理(demo、教程、网站、starter文档等)，持续更新，欢迎pr。.
 - [awesome-kubeflow](https://github.com/terrytangyuan/awesome-kubeflow) - A curated list of awesome projects and resources related to Kubeflow (a CNCF incubating project) .
-- [bevy_awesome_prod](https://github.com/ThierryBerger/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-deep-neuroevolution](https://github.com/Alro10/awesome-deep-neuroevolution) - A collection of Deep Neuroevolution resources or evolutionary algorithms applying in Deep Learning (constantly updating).
 - [awesome-llm-services](https://github.com/av/awesome-llm-services) - A list of self-hostable LLM services.
 - [Awesome-MLLM-Segmentation](https://github.com/mc-lan/Awesome-MLLM-Segmentation) - A curated list of publications on image and video segmentation leveraging Multimodal Large Language Models (MLLMs), highlighting state-of-the-art methods, innovative applications, and key advancements in the field.